datomatic/laravel-hubspot-email-notification-channel/README.md

 - Hubspot Contact Id => The Notifiable Model must have **getHubspotContactId(\Illuminate\Notifications\Notification $notification)** function
 - Send at timestamp
 - subject
-- mail text (the html of the email or the toTextMail method of notification)
+- mail text (the html of the email or the toHubspotTextMail method of notification)

 ### Example